 Bihari people have a rich cultural tradition.
 People of Bihar celebrate the major festivals like Chhath Puja, Diwali, Teej Festival and Chitragupta Puja.
 Shravani Mela is organised every year in the Hindu month of Shravan that is the lunar month of July-August.
 Bihar is also nourished with the tribal dances and tribal music.
 They are sung mainly in group settings without the help of many musical instruments, though Dholak, Bansuri, and occasionally Tabla and Harmonium are used.
 Bihar also has a tradition of lively Holi songs known as 'Phagua', filled with fun rhythms.
 There are several folk dance forms that can keep one enthralled, such as Dhobi Nach, Manjhi, Gond Nach, Jitiya Nach, More Morni, Dom-Domin, Bhuia Baba, Rah Baba, Kathghorwa Nach, Jat Jatin, Launda Nach, Bamar Nach, Jharni, Jhijhia, Natua Nach, Bidapad Nach and Sohrai Nach.
 The cuisine of Bihar is dominated by rice, dal, roti, tarkari and pickle.

 Education in Bihar

-, established in 1917 and among the oldest university on the Indian subcontinent, is the most prominent among these.
-It has 11 colleges, including the Science College, Patna, B.N.College, Patna, Patna Women's College, Patna College and Patna Medical College and Hospital, Magadh Mahila College.
+Bihar earned the fame in ancient studies and learning.
+In modern Bihar, the Nalanda Open University was established in 1917 and among the oldest university in India.
+Bihar has 11 colleges, which include the Science College, B.N.College, Patna Women's College, Patna College and Patna Medical College and Hospital and Magadh Mahila College.

 Administration of Bihar